-- 1. Students acknowledge that they will complete the HESI Next Gen packet as provided in the Exam Report prior to taking the second version of the proctored exam - Following the first version of the HESI Proctored Exams, students are required to remediate.
+- 1. Students acknowledge that they will complete the HESI Next Gen packet as provided in the Exam Report prior to taking the second version of the proctored exam. - Following each version of the HESI Proctored Exams, students are required to remediate.
 The remediation requirements are dependent on each individual student's HESI Proctored Exam score.
 HESI Proctored Exam Scores can be indicative of the student success in the program and on the NCLEX licensure exam. - 3.
-Specialty Exams: After completion of the first version of all HESI Specialty Proctored Exams, students must complete the Remediation packet provided by HESI, which includes "Essential" and "Recommended" items. - After completion of the second version, those that have not achieved a benchmark score will be required to complete remediation.
-For those that have achieved benchmark scores, remediation is strongly encouraged, but is not required. - 4.
-Exit Exam: After completion of the first version of the HESI Exit Proctored Exam, students must complete the "Essential" items provided in the Remediation packet.
+Specialty Exams: After completion of each version of all HESI Specialty Proctored Exams, students must complete the Remediation packet provided by HESI, which includes "Essential" and "Recommended" items. - 4.
+Exit Exam: After completion of each version of the HESI Exit Proctored Exam, students must complete the "Essential" items provided in the Remediation packet.
 "Recommended" items are strongly encouraged to be completed as well. - i.
 After completion of the second version, those that have not achieved a benchmark score will be required to complete all "Essential" and "Recommended" remediation packets and schedule additional testing.
-For those that have achieved benchmark scores, remediation is strongly encouraged, but is not required. - 5.
+For those that have achieved benchmark scores, remediation is strongly encouraged, but is not required. - ii.
+If a student has not achieved benchmark status after HESI Exit version one or two, they will be required to take additional version(s) until benchmark is achieved at the student's expense. - 5.
 Students will earn points if remediation for the second version has been completed by the assigned date (see chart below).